acorg/slurm-pipeline/README.md

 * `--specification filename`: must contain a status specification, as printed by `slurm-pipeline.py`.
 Required.
-* `--squeueArgs'`: A list of arguments to pass to squeue (this must include the squeue command itself).
+* `--squeueArgs`: A list of arguments to pass to squeue (this must include the squeue command itself).
 If not specified, the user's login name will be appended to `squeue -u`.
 * `--printUnfinished`: If specified, just print a list of job ids that have